JBezerra/Deep-Feedfoward-Neural-Network/README.md

 # How it works?
 Long story short, a neural network is a universal function aproximator.
-If you want understand better, I really recommend you some articles:
+If you would like to understand better, I really recommend you some articles:

 [Deep Learning Book - MLP](https://www.deeplearningbook.org/contents/mlp.html)